 Cloud computing is simply the delivery of IT services via the internet.
 Instead of buying huge IT estates to install multi-million-pound software systems on and store untold petabytes of data, in the cloud model, the data and services are entirely handled by an external provider.
+Today topic is, what Utility is Utilities ?

 For utilities, a typical current scenario is a collage of different IT systems of various different ages, function, and design, spread around different corners of the business.